NorahAlShaikhMubarak/MyReads-Project/README.md

 Futhermore, the user can search by author or book name and add the books into the previous categories.

+# Project breakdown:
+App.js has two routers: to the list books component and the search component.
+The BooksList component includes the Bookshelf component plus the search button.
+Bookshelf component maps over the books component.
+The books component include the BookshelfChanger component which changes the state of the books.

+The search component has the close search button, SearchBooksInput component which takes the user input , and SearchBooksResults componen which maps the new books to the corresponding shelf.

 # Installation:

 $ git clone https://github.com/NorahAlShaikhMubarak/MyReads-Project.git